How long have you been with Accenture?

 Accenture helped me groom into a leader by offering me opportunities to manage a team, interact with the senior leadership to understand the bigger picture and participate in leadership development programs (including specific for women leaders)

 In terms of upskilling, how do you think Accenture is placed to meet future industry demands?

 Accenture is focusing on new skills in the market.
 Our TechXpert is certainly a unique program to enable people in consulting to learn what is new in technology.
 It helps engage with the client in more meaningful ways.

 What advice would you give to a woman considering a career in the industry?
 What do you wish you had known?

-Based on your own experience, would you say that you’ve seen improvements in diversity over the years?
+Would you say from your own experience, that you’ve seen improvements in diversity over the years? –